top of page

 Duration: 50 minutes

-Suitability: Up to 25 children a session
+Group size: Up to 25 children

 Age: 3-6 years

-Your service will receive a Certificate of Participation.
-Each child receives a I can EAT a rainbow certificate.
+• Each child receives a I can EAT a rainbow certificate

 cert service.png